BradleyChatha/jcli/README.md

 # Using JCLI without Dub

-It's possible to use JCLI without dub, especially because it has no external dependencies (other than JANSI, which is actually bundled instead of added as a proper dub dependency).
+It's possible to use JCLI without dub, especially because it has no external dependencies (other than JANSI, which is actually bundled instead of added as a proper dub dependency, why btw?).

-In fact, this library is developed under [Meson](https://mesonbuild.com) as the build tool, which means that you can easily integrated this library into your own Meson projects.
+In fact, this library is developed under [Meson](https://mesonbuild.com) as the build tool, which means that you can easily integrate this library into your own Meson projects.

 # Contributing